-Dr. Joyce Samoutou, a native of Hong Kong, won a full scholarship to study at the United World College of the Atlantic in the UK.
-She then read medicine at the University of Edinburgh, which was followed by a stint as a visiting fellow at Harvard University.
+Joyce, a native of Hong Kong, won a full scholarship to study at the United World College of the Atlantic in the UK.
+Joyce then read medicine at the University of Edinburgh, which was followed by a stint as a visiting fellow at Harvard University.
 She has been involved in several humanitarian projects across the globe, including running a mobile clinic and pioneering a successful first aid program along the ancient Silk Road in Uzbekistan.
-Dr. Samoutou-Wong is a recipient of the Hong Kong Outstanding Students’ Award (1992), the Women of Hope Award (2017), and the Compassion Award (2020).
+She is a recipient of the Hong Kong Outstanding Students’ Award (1992), the Women of Hope Award (2017), and the Compassion Award (2020).
+Joyce is an inspirational and sought-after speaker known for her sincerity and natural ability to make the audience both laugh and cry; she has been invited to speak in several countries to audiences, such as the Royal Geographic Society, TEDx Women, and Harvard Club.
+New Sight’s fundraising events are routinely sold out.

-Mr. Henri Samoutou was born in a village in the depths of the Gabonese rainforest.
+Henri was born in a village in the depths of the Gabonese rainforest.
 Despite multiple devastating tragedies in the family, against all odds, he successfully completed his nursing studies with the financial support of a generous American missionary couple.
 He then won a full scholarship from Christian Blind Mission to study eye surgery in Kinshasa, Democratic Republic of Congo.
 He has dedicated his life to giving sight, through service in missionary hospitals, Salvation Army surgical campaigns and Mercy Ship, the largest charity hospital ship in the world.

 Speaker profile